Endometrial stromal tumours (EST) constitute <2% of all uterine tumours and <10% of uterine mesenchymal neoplasms 1.

 peripheral halo of viable neutrophils

 Acute pelvic pain is a common presenting symptom to the emergency department and radiologist.
-Pelvic ultrasound with transabdominal and endovaginal approaches are usually the first line imaging modality.
+Pelvic ultrasound with transabdominal and endovaginal approaches is usually the first line imaging modality.

 pain of <3 months duration